BudgieInWA/notebook-gen/README.md

 Tips For Printing
 =================

-(In the near future, TODO) use the `--textwidth` argument to specify the column width as a number of code characters.
+Use the `--textwidth` argument to specify the column width as a number of code characters.
 When your page is wide enough the content will automatically reflow into columns.

 Firefox
 -------